Bayesian Learning of (n,p) Reaction Cross Sections with Quantified Uncertainties: Methodology

-For model development, a total of 8,110 data points were generated and divided into training, validation, and testing subsets.
-The training set (approximately 70\% of the data) was used to fit the model parameters, while the validation set (comprising of 15\% of the data) was employed to monitor performance and tune hyperparameters, thereby helping to prevent overfitting.
-The remaining 15\% formed the test set, which was used to evaluate the model’s predictive capability for (n,p) cross-sections of nuclei beyond the training domain.
-Prior to training, we scale the proton number (Z) and neutron number (N) features by dividing them by 100 to normalize their values, which helps stabilize and speed up neural network training by keeping input features within a similar numerical range.
+For model development, a total of 8,110 data points were randomly partitioned into training (80\%), validation (10\%), and test (10\%) subsets using a fixed random seed.
+The training set was used to fit the model parameters, while the validation set was employed to monitor performance and tune hyperparameters, thereby helping to prevent overfitting.
+The test set was used to evaluate the model’s predictive capability for (n,p) cross-sections of nuclei beyond the training domain.
+All continuous input features were standardised to zero mean and unit variance using statistics computed on the training set alone, and the target residual $r$ was likewise standardised prior to training.